damianijr/star-react/README.md

 This project was created using React.JS (and just it) for demonstrate how create a component and how use they in an app.

 # simplicity
 For didadictcs purposes the project dont use Node, NPM or things like that!
 Just React.JS!
-Like as objectives mentioned above

 # run...
 HelloWord example can be runned just open html in browser